Wint3rmute/ReqSnake/README.md

 ## ⚡ Quick Start example

 - `reqsnake.py init` — initialize ReqSnake in the current working directory
-    - This will scan the existing directory for Markdown files and generate a `requirements.lock`
+    - This will scan the existing directory for Markdown files and generate a `reqsnake.lock`
-- `reqsnake.py check` — will read the current `requirements.lock` file and check if it is up-to-date with the requirements defined in the Markdown documentation in your working directory.
+- `reqsnake.py check` — will read the current `reqsnake.lock` file and check if it is up-to-date with the requirements defined in the Markdown documentation in your working directory.
-    - If there are changes, the difference between `requirements.lock` file and the currently defined requirements will be displayed, including the file path for each changed requirement.
+    - If there are changes, the difference between `reqsnake.lock` file and the currently defined requirements will be displayed, including the file path for each changed requirement.
-- `reqsnake.py lock` — will update the `requirements.lock` file to reflect the currently defined requirements in your Markdown files.
+- `reqsnake.py lock` — will update the `reqsnake.lock` file to reflect the currently defined requirements in your Markdown files.
 If nothing has changed, the lockfile is left untouched.

 ## ⭐ Additional reading